 shoes.
 If you read my post on sporty spring shoes, you got a pretty good idea of what’s in style if you want a casual shoe.
-But what if you are on the lookout for something that’s still relaxed, but a little dressier and sexier?
+But what if you are on the lookout for something that’s still relaxed, but more elegant and a little bit sexy?

-The d’Orsay Flat is is a lovely solution.
-The d’Orsay is said to have been named after French noble, artist and fashion dandy Count Alfred D’Orsay in the 19th century as a solution to ill fitting shoes of the time, but it’s California designer Jenni Kayne who can be credited for bringing back the look.
-Last season celebrities started turning up in chic Jenni Kayne d’Orsay flats and we all fell in love.
+The d’Orsay Flat is a lovely solution.
+The d’Orsay is said to have been named after French noble, artist and fashion dandy Count Alfred D’Orsay in the 19th century as a solution to ill-fitting shoes of the time, but it’s California designer Jenni Kayne who can be credited for bringing back the look in recent years.
+Celebrities started turning up in chic Jenni Kayne d’Orsay flats and we all fell in love.

 What is the d’Orsay?